We have collected a number of common questions and answers in our Frequently Asked Questions database below.

 Make sure your security settings on PC’s or Firewalls does not stop the above ports.

-Use the SysManSMS SETUP (from CD or network) to install the client components
+Use the SysManSMS SETUP (from the SysMan USB stick or downloaded from this website) to install the client components

 Make sure you select “Client Installation”, and also enter the SysManSMS server’s IP address or name.